 Aunt Betty loved flowers and also animals.
 If you would like to donate to the Josephine County Animal Shelter in Grants Pass Oregon in her name, that would have made her smile.
 Aunt Betty has made a huge impact on our family.
 We will miss her forever, love her always, and think about her every day with a smile.

-To plant a tree in memory of Elizabeth Preuss, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elizabeth Preuss, please visit our floral store.